AtalibAgAlmousleck/developer-portfolio/README.md

 # Developer Portfolio

-### Are you struggling to create a professional portfolio website?
+### Hello I am Atalib Ag, are you struggling to create a professional website or business website?
 Look no further!
-You can use the Developer Portfolio template and create your very own personalized portfolio today!
+You can use the Developer Portfolio template and create your very own personalized website today!
 My website is designed to be user-friendly and easily customizable, making it perfect for both developers and freelancers.

 ---